If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

 If all you see is a switch – usually red, but occasionally blue – then this relates to the choke valve.
 On either side will be an “I” and an “O”:

 - “I” – the choke is engaged and the air supply will be restricted to the carburetor.
 Switch to the “I” position to start.

 - “O” – the choke is not engaged.
 Switch to the “O” position after your machine is warmed up.

 Still can’t figure it out?
 When all else fails, check your lawn mower manual.
-This should include information about the location of your choke, what position it should be in to start, and may have some recommendations for how long you should run your machine with the choke open before turning it Off.
+This should include information about the location of your choke, what position it should be in to start, and some recommendations for how long you should run your machine with the choke on before turning it Off.

 What’s The Symbol For Half Choke?

-Two-cycle engines commonly feature a half choke option.
-As you have probably guessed, this allows you to open your choke halfway or have it closed halfway.
+Two-cycle engines commonly feature a half-choke option.
+As you might’ve guessed, this allows you to open your choke halfway or have it closed halfway.

 So how do you know if your lawn mower has a half choke?